Key learning points

 At a six-week review, remote monitoring via CPAP modem showed satisfactory CPAP effectiveness and compliance of more than four hours per night.
 Bill felt much more alert, and his wife was pleased that he no longer fell asleep on the sofa, and was more involved in family life.
 The DVLA allowed him to resume driving, subject to annual review.

-Patients with OSA are not always symptomatic, such that prospective screening is appropriate in high-risk groups with obesity, cardiovascular disease, type 2 diabetes mellitus, and in preoperative assessment of those with a BMI >35.6
+Patients with OSA are not always symptomatic, such that prospective screening is appropriate in high-risk groups with obesity, CVD, type 2 diabetes mellitus, and in preoperative assessment of those with a BMI >35.6

 Treatment is appropriate in symptomatic patients or those with cardiovascular comorbidity.
 Treatment options that aim to reduce night-time episodes of apnoea include CPAP or mandibular repositioning devices according to tolerance and patient preference, combined with lifestyle measures.1